angushushu/task-monitor/README.md

 # task-monitor
-a task monitor for self-regulation
+A task monitor for self-regulation << I spent too much time on playing recently

 #### How to use (beta version)
 pip install numpy